 This post will explain what you can do to experience the best of the captivating Namib Desert – by foot, by car and by plane.
 I have also included a Namib Desert Map towards the end.
-There are other spectacular things to see in Namibia, but right now, I’m focusing on how to explore the Namib Desert because that is what drew me to Namibia in the first place.
+There are other spectacular things to see in Namibia, but in this post, I’m focusing on how to explore the Namib Desert because that is what drew me to Namibia in the first place.

 I love the Namib’s story.
 It is the oldest desert in the world and is one of the few places where the desert meets the sea.
 The Namib Desert was formed from eroded sandstone in South Africa and Lesotho, sand is carried into the Atlantic by the Orange River and then pushed ashore by the fierce currents and wind.
 The idea of such relentless forces creating something so huge and beautiful is humbling to me.

 At the coast the newer dunes are golden yellow and shift in shape; further inland, the oldest, more stable dunes have oxidised into a rich, dreamy apricot colour.

 Photos from the ISS that Astro Jeff posted on Twitter got me interested in Sossusvlei – this strange white scar through the red sand sea of the Namib.
 Then I found photos of Deadvlei on Instagram and started dreaming about going to this otherworldly place.
 After that, I started researching Namibia and convincing my husband to go with me on an epic road trip adventure around Namibia.
 Luckily (not least because I don’t know how to drive!) he said yes!